IdasLam/15-puzzle/README.md

 *More efficient code:* The code could me more efficient when the scaling of the columns and rows becomes larger.
 In the current state the puzzle will start to lag when generating the grid.
 An easy solution to this is to put an limit to how many rows and columns there can be.
 However more efficient code could also be looked into.

 The project has been a fun and interesting to develop.
 I am most proud of the grid structure.
 The grid is made up by a nestled array: [[1, 2, 3, 4], [5, 6, 7, 8], [9, 10, 11, 12], [13, 14, 15, 16]].
 With the last tile, 16, tile corresponding to the empty tile.
 With this grid indexes could easily be identified.
+I tried to keep each file small and manageable by writing DRY and Dumb functions.

+Overall it has been a fun project.
+Nothing like the projects that I have done previously.

 ## Main Technologies
 - [MUI](https://mui.com/)